 Ride through rich dairy-farming land, drop in at the historic cemetery and visit a Kangaroo River swimming hole.
-Allow two hours to a half-day for this bike ride.
+Allow two hours to a half-day for this bike ride (it’s about 16km).

 This ride is about experiencing the Valley floor with its rich dairy-farming and the many creeks that find their way to the Kangaroo River.
 It is a great way to appreciate the beautiful scenery of forested escarpments that enclose the Valley.
 This circuit starts at the Kangaroo Valley Hall in Osborne Park and passes the historic cemetery where many of the Valley’s oldest families are buried.
 Glenmurray Road takes you to a natural causeway across the Kangaroo River and a delightful swimming hole.
 Walkers Lane gives an opportunity for a quiet ride on easy unsealed roads.
 The circuit returns to Osborne Park along Moss Vale Road or, to avoid this part of Moss Vale Road, you can return the way you came.

 Warning: Do not attempt to cross any creeks or rivers after heavy rain.
 Crossing creeks in flood can be life threatening.